-He was loaned out to Chesterfield for the second half of 2017/18 season, scoring an own goal on debut against Accrington Stanley.
+He was loaned out to Chesterfield for the second half of the 2017/18 campaign, scoring an own goal on debut against Accrington Stanley.

 He made 19 appearances in League Two but was unable to prevent Chesterfield's relegation to the National League.

-In January 2019, the Englishman joined AFC Wimbledon where he would enjoy a much happier spell as the Dons secured safety in League One, earning the club's Young Player of the Season Award.
+In January 2019, the Englishman joined AFC Wimbledon where he would enjoy a much happier spell as the Dons secured safety in League One.
+He earned the club's Young Player of the Season award in the process.

-After returning to Bournemouth, Ramsdale made his Premier League debut on the opening day of the 2019/20 season, going on to produce an impressive first season in the top flight.
+After returning to Bournemouth, Ramsdale made his Premier League debut on the opening day of the 2019/20 season and went on to enjoy an impressive first season in the top flight.

-The Englishman would go onto start 37 Premier League games for the Cherries, earning himself Bournemouth's Player of the Month award for October and January, before picking up Supporters' Player of the Year accolade.
+The Englishman would go on to start 37 Premier League games for the Cherries, earning himself Bournemouth's Player of the Month award for October and January, before picking up the Supporters' Player of the Year accolade.

 In October 2019, Ramsdale signed a contract extension with the Cherries.
 However, Bournemouth's relegation to the Championship saw Sheffield United come in for their former keeper and he rejoined them for a fee believed to be in the region of £18.5million.

 The Blades had finished an impressive ninth the previous season and the addition of Ramsdale was supposed to push them on to a European challenge.

 However, it proved a hugely disappointing campaign for the Blades, who parted with manager Chris Wilder in the second half of the season.
 They eventually finished rock-bottom of the Premier League, 16 points adrift of safety.